 The biggest problem with cholesterol is that it does not manifest itself very easily.
-In most cases, the first symptom of cholesterol is a heart attack.
+In most cases, the first cholesterol symptom is a heart attack.
 Therefore, it becomes very vital for you to get bi-annual blood tests done in order to keep a tap on your cholesterol levels.
 A cholesterol test measures the following:

 Total cholesterol is a measure of the total amount of cholesterol in your blood and is based on the HDL, LDL, and triglycerides levels.
 Total cholesterol reading should be less than 200 mg/dL.

 LDL makes up the majority of the body’s cholesterol.
 LDL is known as ‘bad’ cholesterol because high levels of this type of cholesterol can lead to plaque build-up in the arteries and result in heart disease, heart attacks, and stroke.
 LDL levels should be below 130 mg/dl.